-Preparing to Practice before the US Tax Court over 3 days in the first session, prepares the student for the Practice & Procedure, Evidence, and an 8 hour introduction to Federal Tax Issues commonly tested.
-The focus is on court jurisdiction, Tax Court Rules of Practice & Procedure, Federal Rules of Evidence including hearsay and evidentiary applications, and the Internal Revenue Code.
+Preparing to Practice before the US Tax Court over 3 days in the first session allocates time between Practice & Procedure, Evidence, and an 8 hour introduction to Federal Tax Issues commonly tested.
+The focus is on court jurisdiction, Tax Court Rules of Practice & Procedure, Federal Rules of Evidence including hearsay and evidence applications, and the Internal Revenue Code.
 Field of Study: Taxes (24 hours).
 IRS Program #NMVBP-T-00132-19-I

 Although we believe that attending all three sessions gives you the best opportunity for success, you may also choose to attend any session(s) you feel best suits your particular needs or to purchase the 2018 discounted text (you must update this for changes in law, procedure and court cases since July 2018).
 See the Forms, Articles, Links area.

 |GROUP LIVE CPE FOR CPAS: OFFICIAL NATIONAL REGISTRY OF CPE SPONSORS STATEMENT: Gregory & Associates, Inc. (dba USTC Practitioner’s Services) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of Accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: https://www.nasbaregistry.org/.|